-If 1 Line is selected then the display will only show results for the selected line in the picture.
+If 1 Line is selected, the display only shows results for the selected line in the picture.
 The line can be selected using the on-screen tools.
-(See page 115, Line Select function.)
+(See Line Select function.)
 Or the line can be selected directly on the Picture.
-(See page 146, Line Select.)
+(See Figure 94.)

 Show Active Area Only.
 Use the button to turn Show Active Area Only On or Off.
-When the option is On it removes the trace of vertical / horizontal blanking data.
+When the option is on it removes the trace of vertical / horizontal blanking data.

 Gain.
-Use the button to adjust the gain to x1, x2, x5, or x10.
+Use the button to change the gain to x1, x2, x5, or x10.

 Magnification.
-Use the button to adjust the magnification to Best View, x1, x10, x20, x25, or x50.
+Use the button to change the magnification to Best View, x1, x10, x20, x25, or x50.